 Oakville/Ontario/April 26, 2018 – No one ever thinks they will be impacted by an impaired driving crash.
 But, as the victims and survivors of impaired driving can attest, it happens to people every day and its effects are devastating.

-Oakville/Ontario/April 27, 2017 – More than 200 people whose lives have been forever impacted by impaired driving come together this weekend to share their experiences, support one another and honour their loved ones at MADD Canada’s National Conference for Victims of Impaired Driving.
+This weekend, more than 200 Canadians who have lost loved ones or suffered injuries through impaired driving crashes will come together to gain support, share experiences and honour loved ones at the MADD Canada National Conference for Victims of Impaired Driving.

-The emotional cornerstone of the weekend is a powerful Candlelight Vigil of Hope and Remembrance, held on Saturday evening.
+The emotional cornerstone of the weekend is the powerful Candlelight Vigil of Hope and Remembrance, held on Saturday evening.
 Delegates will gather for a moving ceremony to remember loved ones who have been killed and acknowledge injuries sustained in impaired driving crashes.
-Photos of victims/survivors are shown, a tribute is read and a candle is lit for each victim/survivor.
+Photos of victims and survivors are shown, a tribute is read and a candle is lit for each victim and survivor.

-With hundreds of Canadians killed and tens of thousands injured in impaired driving crashes every year, the need to offer support and services to victims/survivors is crucial.
-Supporting victims/survivors is MADD Canada’s top priority.
+With hundreds of Canadians killed and tens of thousands injured in impaired driving crashes every year, the need to offer support and services to victims and survivors is crucial.
 With volunteer-driven groups in more than 100 communities across the country, MADD Canada offers: grief and bereavement support; support through the criminal justice system; assistance with victim impact statements; help with understanding victims’ rights; a lending library; brochures; community referrals; and trained victim service volunteers.

 To learn more about the conference, visit:

 Media in the Toronto area are welcome to attend the Candelight Vigil of Hope and Remembrance (please RSVP).